wendyverdonk93/docs/content/payments/methods/wallet/paypal/activation.md

 4. Under **Pre-built payment solution**, click **Grant API permission**.
 5. In the **Third-party permission username** field, enter `paypal_api1.multisafepay.com`.
 7. Click **Lookup**.

-Here you can:
+8. Select the checkboxes of the relevant permissions, e.g.:

-- Use Express Checkout to process online and mobile payments.
+    - Use Express Checkout to process payments.
-- Process refunds.
+    - Issue a refund for a specific transaction.
-- Process credit and debit card payments.
+    - Process your customers' credit or debit card payments.
-- Obtain information about a specific transaction.
+    - Obtain information about a single transaction.
-- Obtain authorization for pre-approved payments and initiate pre-approved transactions.

 To complete the configuration, change the language encoding setting of your PayPal account to **UTF-8**.
 Follow these steps: